When people hear “company culture,” they think “workplace perks.” We enjoy both—but we define them differently.

 We knew this from the beginning: If we wanted community impact to be a pillar of our culture, we’d need to hire and inspire team members who wanted giving back to be a meaningful part of their lives.
 So, instead of pulling out our checkbook and matching donations, we urged people to get out into the world, roll up their sleeves and get their hands dirty.
 The result?
 They began sharing stories of doing more good, connecting with one another and becoming happier individuals not only at work, but overall.

 Today, every team member gets one paid day off each month to give back to the community in any way they’d like as part of our Power of 3 Program.
-In 2019, our team members volunteered 12,321 hours to local organizations, which equates to a financial impact of $364,204.

 By both supporting our team members’ ability to volunteer and holding them accountable, we’ve created meaningful change in our community and in our people.